aquarial/urbit-lfs-filehosting/data/provider.md

 ## Provider Operating Manual

 The provider is complicated to setup and manage.
-You will need a domain and server to run the fileserver & provider ship on.
+You will need a domain and https for both the provider ship and an http fileserver.

 ### How to install